Dionuta/B6-Execution/README.md

 <h1>Notes</h1>

 In the 'Execution Phase' code is run line by line.
-JavaScript is single threaded and sychronous in it's execution.Execution Stack Is once a function is invoked it stacks on the Global Execution Context.
+JavaScript is single threaded and sychronous in it's execution.Execution Stack is once a function is invoked it stacks on to the Global Execution Context.